apache/nifi/nifi-extension-bundles/nifi-standard-bundle/nifi-standard-processors/src/main/resources/docs/org.apache.nifi.processors.standard.MergeContent/additionalDetails.md

 which the bin times amount (as specified by the <Max Bin Age> property), then the FlowFiles will all be routed to the ' failure' relationship instead of being merged together.

+Finally, a bin can be merged if the <Bin Termination Check> property is configured and a FlowFile is received that satisfies the specified condition.
+The condition is specified as an Expression Language expression.
+If any FlowFile result in the expression returning a value of true, then the bin will be merged, regardless of how much data is in the bin or how old the bin is.
+This incoming FlowFile that triggers the bin to be merged can either be added as the last entry in the bin, as the first entry in a new bin, or output as its own bin, depending on the value of the
+<FlowFile Insertion Strategy> property.

+A bin of FlowFiles, then, is merged when any one of the following conditions is met:
+- The bin has reached the maximum number of bytes, as configured by the <Max Group Size> property.
+- The bin has reached the maximum number of FlowFiles, as configured by the <Maximum Number of Entries> property.
+- The bin has reached both the minimum number of bytes, as configured by the <Min Group Size> property, AND the minimum number of FlowFiles, as configured by the <Minimum Number of Entries> property.
+- The bin has reached the maximum age, as configured by the <Max Bin Age> property.
+- The maximum number of bins has been reached, as configured by the <Maximum number of Bins> property, and a new bin must be created.
+- The <Bin Termination Check> property is configured and a FlowFile is received that satisfies the specified condition.

+### Reason for Merge

 Whenever the contents of a Bin are merged, an attribute with the name "merge.reason" will be added to the merged FlowFile.
 The below table provides a listing of all possible values for this attribute with an explanation of each.